The Australian bush

 Distinctive Australian architecture, with its roots in the bush, is recognisable in the rural icons of 'The Queenslander' house, the wool shed and the beach house.
 Characteristically, these designs used local materials as well as corrugated iron, and emphasised space and light as well as a connection to the landscape.

 Uluru - Kata Tjuta Cultural Centre.
-Courtesy of the Department of the Environment, Water, Heritage and the Arts.
+Courtesy of the Department of the Environment.

 These qualities have been interpreted in modern Australian architecture with the approach of addressing the landscape, the place and the issues.
 For example, the Uluru Kata Tjuta Cultural Centre incorporates the Indigenous experience of country.